-Across B.C., there a growing number of tiny-house owners looking for a place to call home.
+Across B.C., a growing number of tiny-house owners are looking for a place to call home.

 Some advocates for the budding movement believe the future lies in small towns and rural communities, where there is more flexibility to change restrictive bylaws.

 Owners of tiny houses — which are much smaller than laneway houses and often constructed on wheels — usually face a host of challenges while looking for places to settle in cities.
 Beyond finding affordable property on which to park or build, tiny-home owners must navigate minimum square footage requirements, utility hook ups and ways to anchor their home on wheels.